Estate Street Partners-Top Irrevocable Trust Asset Protection Services

 What is the definition of a gift tax?
 What are the gift tax exemptions and stipulations?
 How to avoid gift taxes within the family, with tuituion expenses, medical expenses and chartiable organization donations?

 Starting in 2006 the IRS determined that gifts under $12,000 per year were exempt from federal gift tax, which is an increase from the $10,000 limit set for years prior.
-If you give a gift valued over this amount your gift will be taxed at the current gift tax rate of eighteen percent.
-Federal gift tax laws also state that there is a lifetime deduction amount of $2 million.
-If you donate more that this amount in your lifetime than you will be subject to a forty-five percent gift tax rate.
+In 2012, the exemption was $13,000 and in 2013 it moved to $14,000.
+If you give a gift valued over this amount your gift will be taxed at the current gift tax rate unless you utilize your lifetime gift tax exemption.
+Giving a gift over the annual exemption just mean you do not have to file a gift tax return.
+But don’t be intimidated by a gift tax return because you can elect your exemption and pay no gift taxes.
+Federal gift tax laws state that there is a lifetime deduction amount of $5.12 million in 2012 and only $1M in 2013.
+If you don’t gift the entire amount in the first year, the balance gets grandfathered in.
+So if in 2012 you only gifted $1M, in 2013 you will have a balance to gift an additional $4.12M.
+If you donate more that this amount in your lifetime than you will be subject to a fifty-five percent gift tax rate.

 What is the Definition of a "Gift"?